 Under the circumstances it would be wise for departments like mine to draw inspiration from the sexual strategies of natural species and to pursue strategies that assure the presence and the nurturing of a broad range of personalities.
 We could recognize and reward a spectrum of skills and orientations that would allow us to adapt more successfully to new environments.

 There are, however, three related obstacles to such a development.
 First there is the dominance of the cosmopolitan over the local within the value system of academia.
 Recognition from a distance always trumps local concerns, and it is automatic for many in our tribe to give priority to the book acceptance or outside offer over anything that is done to serve the interests of the home institution.

-Reinforcing this obsession with distant approval is the shame culture that, as I have argued in an earlier entry, dominates so much emotional life in our universities.
+Reinforcing this obsession with distant approval is the shame culture that, as I have argued in an earlier post, “The Shame Factories of Academia”, dominates so much emotional life in our universities.
 Shame is incompatible with accepting the notion that there may be many honorable ways to serve an institution, since it tends to see everything outside a single imagined ideal as worthy of contempt.

 Finally, both of these tendencies are strengthened by the strongly hierarchical nature of so many academic institutions.
 To believe that there are many different roles within an organization, all of which have equal value, is difficult to reconcile with the desire to establish a clear scale of more and less valuable individuals.
 What happens to one’s imagined position within the local social hierarchy if there are multiple ways to gain respect?
 And the recognition that there is more than one way to be excellent can threaten a faculty member, whose sense of relative self-worth depends on the belief that, however shameful it may be too be stuck in a university that is not Harvard or Oxford, there are faculty at other institutions who have even less status on the research scale.